 Tachycardia is when your heart beats faster than normal, even when you’re not doing anything.
 Paroxysmal supraventricular tachycardia (PSVT) is when your fast heartbeat starts in the upper, or supraventricular, chambers of the heart.
 It’s also known as supraventricular tachycardia.
 PSVT is most common in younger people, especially women.
-It doesn’t seem linked to long-term health issues.

 The main symptom is a faster pulse for no clear reason.
 In adults, that typically means a racing heart between 120 and 230 beats per minute.
 It starts and stops suddenly.
 Other symptoms include: